Give me a layman's description of your rating system.

 games provide a reference point for the entire conference, the rising tide lifts all boats.

-For this reason, non-conference games are in some sense more significant
+For this reason, non-conference games are in some sense more important than conference games.

 I want to develop my own rating system.
 Where do I start?